CI Financial (NYSE:CIXX) Price Target Raised to C$24.00

-CI Financial (NYSE:CIXX) had its target price boosted by Scotiabank from C$22.00 to C$24.00 in a research report released on Friday morning, The Fly reports.
-Scotiabank currently has a sector perform rating on the stock.
+CI Financial (NYSE:CIXX) had its price target boosted by TD Securities from C$22.00 to C$24.00 in a research note published on Friday, The Fly reports.
+The firm currently has a buy rating on the stock.

 CIXX has been the subject of a number of other research reports.
-Barclays lifted their price target on CI Financial from C$23.00 to C$25.00 and gave the stock an overweight rating in a research report on Friday.
-TD Securities lifted their price objective on CI Financial from C$22.00 to C$24.00 and gave the company a buy rating in a research note on Friday.
-BMO Capital Markets lifted their price objective on CI Financial from $22.00 to $23.00 and gave the company an outperform rating in a research note on Friday, February 12th.
-Zacks Investment Research lowered CI Financial from a buy rating to a hold rating in a research note on Tuesday, April 13th.
-Finally, Royal Bank of Canada upgraded CI Financial from a sector perform rating to an outperform rating in a research note on Tuesday, February 16th.
-Three equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
-CI Financial has an average rating of Buy and a consensus price target of $23.81.
+Barclays upped their price objective on CI Financial from C$23.00 to C$25.00 and gave the company an overweight rating in a research report on Friday.
+Royal Bank of Canada upgraded CI Financial from a sector perform rating to an outperform rating in a research report on Tuesday, February 16th.
+CIBC upped their price target on CI Financial from $20.00 to $21.00 and gave the stock a neutral rating in a research report on Monday, April 26th.
+BMO Capital Markets upped their price target on CI Financial from $22.00 to $23.00 and gave the stock an outperform rating in a research report on Friday, February 12th.
+Finally, Zacks Investment Research cut CI Financial from a buy rating to a hold rating in a research report on Tuesday, April 13th.
+Three investment analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+The stock currently has an average rating of Buy and a consensus price target of $23.81.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, October 15th.
-Investors of record on Thursday, September 30th will be paid a $0.1488 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, October 15th.
+Investors of record on Thursday, September 30th will be given a dividend of $0.1488 per share.
+The ex-dividend date of this dividend is Wednesday, September 29th.
 This represents a $0.60 annualized dividend and a dividend yield of 3.31%.
-The ex-dividend date of this dividend is Wednesday, September 29th.
-This is a positive change from CI Financial’s previous quarterly dividend of $0.14.
+This is a boost from CI Financial’s previous quarterly dividend of $0.14.

 CI Financial Company Profile